ibm-cloud-docs/databases-for-postgresql/howto-icu.md

 {: #postgres-icu}
 [ICU](http://site.icu-project.org/) (International Components for Unicode) uses C/C++ and Java libraries to provide Unicode and Globalization internationalization and localization facilities, including collation.
 ICU provides stability to your database by preventing index corruption caused by operating system collation changes.

 {{site.data.keyword.databases-for-postgresql_full}} supports ICU.
 To use ICU, your tables need to be created with ICU support, as outlined in the [PostgreSQL Collation Support documentation](http://www.postgresql.org/docs/10/static/collation.html).

 ICU-based collations are offered alongside the `libc` collations (which use the locales provided by the operating system C library), so building with ICU support does not remove `libc` collation support.

+For example, if you previously specified

+`CREATE TABLE ... (... x text COLLATE "en_US" ...)`

+you might now

+`CREATE TABLE ... (... x text COLLATE "en-x-icu" ...)`